mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 ./manage.py collectstatic --noinput
 ```

+Alternatively, you could call Node tools like Gulp or Webpack directly.

-Finally, it is useful to tell the Python buildpack to stop trying to run
+In the case of Django Pipeline, it is also useful to disable the Python
-`collectstatic` itself, since it will fail anyways.
+buildpack from running `collectstatic`, since it will fail anyways.
+This is done
+using an environment variable:

 ```bash
 heroku config:set DISABLE_COLLECTSTATIC 1
 ```

+> Okay, so there is a little hack here.
+We still had to append the Node binary
+> folder to `PATH`.
+Pretend you didn't see that!
+Or don't, because you'll need
+> to do it in your script too.

 That's it
 =========

-To recap, this approach
+To recap, this approach:

 1. Only uses buildpacks available from Heroku
-2. Supports any sort of Python and Node build steps.
+2. Supports any sort of Python and/or Node build steps
-3. Doesn't required vendoring or pre-compiling any static assets.
+3. Doesn't require vendoring or pre-compiling any static assets
-4. Only has a little `PATH` hack.

 Woot!